Information for Patients Undergoing Breast Reduction

-- The large breast size means that women are unable to find clothes to fit well, especially bras, without excessive expense.
+- The large breast size means that women are unable to find clothes that fit well, especially bras, without excessive expense.

 - The woman considers her large breasts cosmetically unattractive affecting body image and self esteem.

-- The heavy breasts are causing the shoulders to drop leading/stooping posture, back pain & painful marks from bra straps.
+- The heavy breasts are causing the shoulders to drop leading to a stooping posture, back pain & painful marks from bra straps.

 - One breast is a different size leading to cosmetic and practical problems.

 - Breast pain –breast tissue is responsive to hormonal changes, and after breast reduction, there is still plenty of breast tissue.